3.3 Variables

 2.0

-I can also use the indexing to replace a particular element in a Matrix.
+Moreover, we can apply the indexing to replace a particular element in a Matrix.
 For instance.

 myGrades[3, 2] = 5